pauliejes/SandboxDocs/docs/reference-guide/scripting-api.md

 <h1>Scripting API</h1>

 !!!
 Warning:
-	Your simulation logic should use the Scripting API and doing simple logic to decide which Scripting API calls to make.
-Don't do any asynchronous JavaScript -- no callbacks.
-You should not be talking to a server (AJAX), manipulating the DOM, spawning WebWorkers.
-If you find yourself needing to do these kinds of code in the simulation, you might be ready to author your own engine driver.
-See [Architecture](../architecture.md).
+	Your simulation logic should be limited to the use of the Scripting API and simple logic for its use.

+	You should not write any asynchronous JavaScript in the ScriptEditor -- no callbacks.
+You should not be talking to an external server (e.g., AJAX), manipulating the DOM, or spawning WebWorkers.
+If you find yourself needing to do these things in your simulation, you might be ready to author your own engine driver.
+See the [Architecture](../architecture.md) section and how to extend it.

 [TOC]